pushsinha/TmNerSa/code/Ner/README.txt

 -For the second visualization (Figure 12) use ‘TmNerSa/code/Ner/taggerPy/common_author.py’ with ‘TmNerSa/idata/ne_overlap.csv’ as input.
 This visualization uses plotly as well as PCA, KMeans from SciKit learn.
 It displays the similar authors who mostly use the common entities in their texts.
 Any number / any type  of entity can be given for any desired visualizations.
+This visualization exists at TmNerSa/Vis/author_olap.html